 Home adaptations for someone living with arthritis

 What is arthritis?

 Adapting your home to suit your needs can make a huge difference to your daily life.
 These changes do not need to cost lots of money and make your home a safe and comfortable place.
-Arthritis isn’t just physically painful but can also be isolating and discouraging so making your home a comfortable place is a great start.
+Arthritis is physically painful.
+It can also feel isolating and discouraging.
+Making your home comfortable is a great first step.
 We have highlighted some ways you can adapt your home below:

+Home adaptations for someone living with arthritis